 - Compare to Drawing: Put it side-by-side with your technical drawing.
 Does everything match?

-The color of a wood sample can change over time.True
+The color of a wood sample can change over time.ekte

 Wood is a natural material, and its color can change when exposed to UV light and oxygen.
 Lighter woods can darken, and darker woods can lighten over time.
 This is an important consideration for product consistency.

-A pre-production sample is usually free of charge.False
+A pre-production sample is usually free of charge.falsk

 Manufacturers almost always charge for pre-production samples.
 The cost covers materials and the labor to set up and create a single unit.
 However, this cost is often credited back to you if you proceed with a bulk order.